Boughten52/D7024E-Group-3/README.md

 # D7024E Group 3
-Repository for the distributed system in the course D7024E at Luleå University of Technology
+Repository for the distributed system in the course D7024E at Luleå University of Technology.

 # Prerequisites
 If you want to run the project locally it's required to download the latest versions of [Docker Desktop](https://www.docker.com/products/docker-desktop/) and [Go](https://go.dev/dl/) (we used go1.21.0).
 We recommend using VSCode for code editing, but any editor will work.
 In VSCode we can download extensions for Go, Docker and also Dev Containers which lets us use Docker containers as full-featured development environments.